Thomas Tallis: 1530s and 1540s

-Towards the end of 1538 Tallis moved to a large Augustinian monastery, Waltham Abbey in Essex, after he had come into contact with the abbot, whose London home was near to St Mary-at-Hill.
+Toward the end of 1538 Tallis moved to a large Augustinian monastery, Waltham Abbey in Essex, after he had come into contact with the abbot, whose London home was near to St Mary-at-Hill.
 At Waltham, Tallis became a senior member.
-When the abbey, too, was dissolved in March 1540, Tallis left without receiving a pension (since he had only recently been employed there), and was instead given a one-off payment of 40 shillings.
+When the abbey was dissolved in March 1540, Tallis left without receiving a pension because he had only recently been employed there; he was instead given a one-off payment of 40 shillings.
 He took away a volume of musical treatises copied by John Wylde, once a preceptor at Waltham.
 Among its contents was a treatise by Leonel Power that prohibited consecutive unisons, fifths, and octaves; the last page is inscribed with his name.

 By the summer of 1540 Tallis had moved to the formerly monastic but recently secularised Canterbury Cathedral, where his name heads the list of singers in the newly expanded choir of 10 boys and 12 men.
 Tallis brought with him several manuscripts of his early votive works for frequent Sarum use.
 He remained there for two years.

 Employment at the Chapel Royal

 Tallis's employment in the Chapel Royal probably began in 1543.
 His name appears on a 1544 lay subsidy roll and is listed in a later document.
-It is possible that he was connected with the court when at St Mary-at-Hill, since in 1577 Tallis claimed to have "served yo[u]r Ma[jes]tie and yo[u]r Royall ancestors these fortie yeres".
-He may have been responsible for teaching the boys of the choir keyboard and composition.
+It is possible that he was connected with the court when he was at St Mary-at-Hill; in 1577 Tallis claimed to have "served yo[u]r Ma[jes]tie and yo[u]r Royall ancestors these fortie yeres".
+He may have been responsible for teaching keyboard and composition to the boys of the choir.
 Tallis oversaw the will of Richard Bower, who was Master of the Children of the Chapel Royal.

 Around 1552, Tallis married, probably for the first time, to Joan, the widow of a gentleman of the Chapel Royal.
 Like many other members of the royal household choir, Tallis and his wife lived in Greenwich, although it is not known if he ever owned his house there.
 He probably rented a house, by tradition in Stockwell Street.
 According to Tallis' epitaph and Joan Tallis' will, there were no children of the marriage.
-In the 1550s, and 1560s, it is likely that William Byrd was taught the organ and some composition by Tallis ("bred up to Musick under Tho.
+In the 1550s and 1560s, it is likely that William Byrd learned organ skills and some composition by Tallis ("bred up to Musick under Tho.
 Tallys").
-Byrd kept a close relationship to Tallis, as Tallis went on to become the godfather of Byrd's second son, Thomas Byrd.
+Byrd kept a close relationship to Tallis, who was godfather to Byrd's second son Thomas.

-Queen Mary I, who commissioned a mass and several settings for Divine Office from Tallis, granted him a lease on a manor in Kent which provided a comfortable annual income.
-He was present at her funeral on 13 December 1558 and at the coronation of Elizabeth I the following month.
-A setting of the Requiem composed by Tallis for the funeral of Mary has been lost.
+Queen Mary I, who commissioned a Mass and several settings for Divine Office from Tallis, granted him a lease on a manor in Kent, which provided a comfortable annual income.
+He was present at the Queen's funeral on 13 December 1558 and at the coronation of Elizabeth I the following month.
+A setting of the Requiem composed by Tallis for the funeral of Queen Mary I has been lost.